hashkat/hashkat/docs/tutorial02.md

 [hashkat.org](http://hashkat.org)

-# Restarting, Stopping a Simulation and Running it in a Different Directory
+# Restarting a Network

-A brief explanation on how to restart a network, this tutorial should take approximately 10 minutes to complete.
+A brief explanation on restarting a network simulation, this tutorial should take approximately 10 minutes to complete.

 ## Running a New Simulation